 Night can be a frightening time for Seniors who live alone.
 Many Seniors become anxious or scared at night due to physical changes that come with aging.
-Night Fright in Senior Citizens can be caused by psychological stress or dementia.
+Psychological stress and dementia can lead to night fright in Seniors.
+Sundown Syndrome and night terrors are two types of nighttime disturbances that may occur with age.
 Some Seniors become agitated or aggressive after the sun goes down.
 Others wake from sleep, confused and afraid.

-One type of night time agitation is called sundowning.
-As the sun sets, some Seniors with dementia show changes in behavior, such as acting confused or aggressive.
-Some may pace the room or wander off.
-The exact cause of sundowning is unknown but a few factors may include:
+One type of late-day confusion is called Sundown Syndrome or sundowning.
+As the sun sets, some Seniors with dementia and Alzheimer’s disease may develop behavior changes, such as acting confused, irritable, or aggressive.
+Some may yell, pace the room, or wander off.
+This can be especially dangerous due to the increased risk of falls and injuries at night.

 - Low light